 In your model, right-click Compute target speed and select Polyspace > Options.

-Set the Settings from (Polyspace Bug Finder) option
+Set the Settings from (Polyspace Bug Finder) option to

 Project configuration.
-This option allow
+This option allows you

-you to choose a subset of MISRA rules in the Polyspace configuration.
+to choose a subset of MISRA rules in the Polyspace configuration.

 Click the Configure button.